swisskyrepo/swisskyrepo.github.io/_posts/2024-01-15-Drink-Love-Share-Rump.md

 Here is some common pitfalls:

 - `smbexec.py` is using a service to execute commands.
-It the earliest version, it was named `BTOBTO` but it now 8 random characters.
+In the earliest version, it was named `BTOBTO` but it has now 8 random characters.
 - `psexec.py` is still based on a well known service released on January 2012.
 10+ years later, we have a lot of detection based on that [kavika13/RemComSvc](https://github.com/kavika13/RemCom)
 - `wmiexec.py` is not better, every command will be prefixed with `cmd.exe /Q /c`.
 [Ref: wmiexec.py#L127](https://github.com/fortra/impacket/blob/master/examples/wmiexec.py#L127)

-As a general guideline it is always better to blend in and use the same tools used by infra/dev/internal team, which could be anything: RDP, WinRM, PS Remoting, etc.
+As a general guideline it is always better to blend in and use the same tools used by infra/dev/internal team, which could be anything: RDP, WinRM/PS Remoting, etc.

 ![](/images/DrinkLoveShare24/rump_redteam_dino-15.jpg)

-After some long pivoting session, it was time for the best dino in town to dump the holy grail: the `ntds database`.
+After some long pivoting sessions, it was time for the best dino in town to dump the holy grail: the `ntds database`.

 However, here are some tips to know when doing a DCSync: